openplannerteam/itinero-transit/src/Itinero.Transit.Processor/help.md

 All switches are listed below.
 Click on a switch to get a full overview, including sub-arguments.

 - [Reading data](#Reading-data)
-  * [--read-linked-connections](#--read-linked-connections---read-lc---rlc) Creates a transit DB based on linked connections (or adds them to an already existing db).
+  * [--read-linked-connections](#--read-linked-connections---read-lc---rlc) Creates a transit DB based on linked connections.
-  * [--read-open-street-map-relation](#--read-open-street-map-relation---read-osm---rosm) Creates a transit DB based on an OpenStreetMap-relation following the route scheme (or adds it to an already existing db).
+  * [--read-open-street-map-relation](#--read-open-street-map-relation---read-osm---rosm) Creates a transit DB based on an OpenStreetMap-relation following the route scheme.
-  * [--read-gtfs](#--read-gtfs---rgtfs) Creates a transit DB based on GTFS (or adds them to an already existing db), for the explicitly specified timeframe
+  * [--read-gtfs](#--read-gtfs---rgtfs) Creates a transit DB based on GTFS.
   * [--read-transit-db](#--read-transit-db---read-transit---read-tdb---rt---rtdb---read) Read a transitDB file as input to do all the data processing.
 - [Filtering the transitdb](#Filtering-the-transitdb)
   * [--select-time](#--select-time---filter-time) Filters the transit-db so that only connections departing in the specified time window are kept.